Steam boiler and its various types

-A water tube boiler is such kind of boiler where the water is heated inside tubes and the hot gasses surround them.
-This is the basic definition of water tube boiler.
-Actually this boiler is just opposite of fire tube boiler where hot gasses are passed through tubes which are surrounded by water.
+A water tube boiler is such a kind of boiler where the water is heated inside tubes and the hot gasses surround them.
+This is the basic definition of a water tube boiler.
+Actually, this boiler is just the opposite of a fire tube boiler where hot gasses are passed through tubes that are surrounded by water.

 Advantages of Water Tube Boiler

-There are many advantages of water tube boiler due to this reason these types of boiler are essentially used in large thermal power station.
+There are many advantages of the water tube boiler due to which these types of boiler are essentially used in large thermal power stations.

-Due to convectional flow, movement of water is much faster than that of fire tube boiler, hence rate of heat transfer is high which results into higher efficiency.
+- due to convectional flow, the movement of water is much faster than that of the fire tube boiler, hence the rate of heat transfer is high which results in higher efficiency.

-Very high pressure in order of 140 kg/cm2 can be obtained smoothly.
+- very high pressure in the order of 140 kg/cm2 can be obtained smoothly.

 Working Principle of Water Tube Boiler